 A G2 licence means you’re still a new driver, so the penalties will differ from that of a G licensed driver.
-A fully licensed G driver, for example, will have their licence suspended for 30 days if they have 15 or more demerit points, whereas a G2 licensed driver will have their licence suspended for 60 days if they have 9 demerit points or more.
+A fully licensed G driver will have their licence suspended for 30 days if they have 15 or more demerit points, whereas a G2 licensed driver will have their licence suspended for 60 days if they have nine demerit points or more.

 Getting ready to take your Ontario G2 licence road test

 Once you’ve had your G2 licence for at least 12 months, you can start preparing for your full G license test.